MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 * Soft delete is only available on clusters running Engine V3.

-* Soft delete is only supported for native tables and materialized views.
+* Soft delete is supported for native tables and materialized views.
 It isn't supported for external tables.

 * Before running soft delete, verify the predicate by running a query and checking that the results match the expected outcome.
 You can also run the command in `whatif` mode, that returns the number of records that are expected to be deleted.